John Howard: New economic policy

 Hawke called the 1987 federal election six months early.
 In addition to the Howard–Peacock rivalry, Queensland National Party criticism of the federal Liberal and National leadership culminated in longtime Queensland Premier Joh Bjelke-Petersen making a bid to become prime minister himself—the "Joh for Canberra" campaign.
 Keating campaigned against Howard's proposed tax changes forcing Howard to admit a double-counting in the proposal, and emphasising to the electorate that the package would mean at that stage undisclosed cuts to government services.

-Howard was not helped when the federal Nationals broke off the Coalition agreement in support of the "Joh for Canberra" push.
-Bjelke-Petersen abandoned his bid for prime minister a month before the election.
-However, the damage had already been done.
-The end of the Coalition agreement led to a large number of three-cornered contests.
-Additionally, a number of swing voters outside Queensland were alarmed at the prospect of Bjelke-Petersen holding the balance of power, and voted for Labor in order to ensure that the Liberals and Nationals would be defeated.
-As a result, the Hawke Government was handily reelected, winning the most seats that Labor had ever won in an election.
+Howard was not helped when the federal Nationals broke off the Coalition agreement in support of the "Joh for Canberra" push, which led to a large number of three-cornered contests.
+Bjelke-Petersen abandoned his bid for prime minister a month before the election, however, the damage had already been done.
+Additionally, a number of swing voters outside Queensland were alarmed at the prospect of Bjelke-Petersen holding the balance of power, and voted for Labor to ensure that the Liberals and Nationals would be defeated.
+As a result, the Hawke government was handily reelected, winning the most seats that Labor had ever won in an election.

 Social agenda

 In his social agenda, Howard promoted the traditional family and was antipathetic to the promotion of multiculturalism at the expense of a shared Australian identity.
 The controversial immigration policy, One Australia, outlined a vision of "one nation and one future" and opposed multiculturalism.
 Howard publicly suggested that to support "social cohesion" the rate of Asian immigration be "slowed down a little".
 The comments divided opinion within the Coalition, and undermined Howard's standing amongst Liberal party figures including federal and state Ministers, intellectual opinion makers, business leaders, and within the Asia Pacific.
 Three Liberal MPs crossed the floor and two abstained in response to a motion put forward by Prime Minister Hawke to affirm that race or ethnicity would not be used as immigrant selection criteria.
-Many Liberals later nominated the issue as instrumental in Howard subsequently losing the leadership in 1989.
+Multiple Liberals later nominated the issue as instrumental in Howard subsequently losing the leadership in 1989.
 In a 1995 newspaper article (and in 2002 as prime minister), Howard recanted his 1988 remarks on curbing Asian immigration.